 The takeaway

-Gusto’s affordability and simplicity make it an excellent choice for small businesses—especially its cost-effective Core plan, which has enough features to turn payroll from a gale to a breeze.
-If you have fewer than 100 employees, love a low-grade learning curve, and are more than ready to put tax form filing on someone else’s shoulders, a one-month free trial from Gusto could be your next step in running payroll stress-free.
+Gusto’s affordability and simplicity make it an excellent choice for small businesses—especially its cost-effective Simple plan, which has enough features to turn payroll from a gale to a breeze.
+If you have fewer than 50 employees, love a low-grade learning curve, and are more than ready to put tax form filing on someone else’s shoulders, a one-month free trial from Gusto could be your next step in running payroll stress-free.

 Not sure if Gusto's payroll service is the right fit for you?
 Explore other payroll processing options on our list of the year’s best payroll companies.